CybernetiX-S3C/kali-assistant-tool/README.md

 ## Contributing

-Contributions are welcome!
+ are welcome!
 If you want to contribute to the Kali Assistant Tool, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive commit messages.
 4. Push your changes to your forked repository.
-5. Open a pull request, describing your changes and their purpose.

 ## License